By the end of this week you should be able to:

 Anna Lomax & Jess Bonham

-In 2016, ‘It’s Nice That’, spoke with Anna Lomax, a set designer and Jess Boham, a Photographer about their long list of collaboration.
+In 2016, ‘It’s Nice That’, spoke with Anna Lomax, a set designer and Jess Boham, a Photographer about their long list of collaborations.

-Both alumni from Brighton Univeristy, they always had differing practices.
+Both alumni from Brighton University always had differing practices.

-However, it was these differences which would make their work stand out.
+However, it was these differences that would make their work stand out.

 The ‘She Said’ idea came from an unexpected email from Anna’s neighbour: “It was posted out to the tenants of Anna’s building and was an apology about a previous ‘client’ from this woman’s sideline dominatrix business causing some havoc in the building one weekend,” explains Jess.
 “Anna had no idea she was a dominatrix as her day job is far more conservative!”

-Texture, photography and set design all combine to create an image of inuendo, suggestivness and tactility.
+Texture, photography and set design all combine to create an image of innuendo, suggestiveness and tactility.